 Ryan: That's sort of duck tails into something else we wanted to talk about, which these companies are major, major stocks.
 I mean, stocks that have larger driven the performance of the current bull market.
 So what does this sort of political movement have in store for Alphabet, for Facebook, for Amazon, for the major sort of tech players?

-John: Well one stat that highlights that is last year about this time Facebook, Alphabet, Apple, Amazon and Netflix made up a little more than 10% of the S&P 500.
+John: Well one stat that highlights that is last year about this time Facebook, Alphabet (opens in new tab), Apple (opens in new tab), Amazon (opens in new tab) and Netflix (opens in new tab) made up a little more than 10% of the S&P 500.
 So that's how big they are.
 I think this is something that investors are sort of looking at more, the potential of regulations.
 Google's already been fined billions of dollars in the European Union.
 More fines are coming.
 I think ultimately these companies can handle regulations because they're so big, because they have so much money, and because we don't think they're going to be broken up, which ultimately a place like Facebook, if they're broken up, that hurts them globally.
 They're competing against other companies around the world.
 So that's one thing to keep in mind.

 John: The other thing is these companies are increasingly competing with each other.
 They're trying to enter new markets.
 Apple is entering streaming video.
 Facebook is probably going to start doing digital payments.
 So they're very competitive companies.
 I think they can still be disrupted even though the whole premise of big tech being too big is the idea that they might be more immune to competition than the past.
 But I don't think that's quite true because I think when you get a new platform like virtual reality, if it's entirely new, then a new company can come and take the lead.